 80% of B2B sales interactions between suppliers and buyers will occur in digital channels by 2025, according to Gartner.

-You’re sure to pique interest when you lay out the case for “why” you should list on Cloud Marketplaces.
+You’re sure to make a splash with the C-suite when you lay out the case for “why” you should adopt a Cloud GTM strategy.
 But your decision-makers will inevitably want to know more about the “how.”
-We have an alluring answer for you there, too.